 Addition of Maryland Primary Care Program (MDPCP)-actual beneficiary attribution.
-With the launch of Maryland Primary Care Program (MDPCP) in January 2019, the TCOC Work Group generally supports alignment between the MPA and MDPCP to further aligning accountability, improve care, and strengthen physician engagement in controlling Medicare TCOC.
+With the launch of Maryland Primary Care Program (MDPCP) in January 2019, the TCOC Work Group generally supports alignment between the MPA and MDPCP to further align accountability, improve care, and strengthen physician engagement in controlling Medicare TCOC.
 To align to this important initiative, staff recommends that beneficiaries are first attributed to PCPs in MDPCP-actual.
 Beneficiaries' relationships with primary care providers are determined through their use of PCP services, as determined in the MDPCP.
-Beneficiaries not attributed under MDPCP-actual are then assessed for attribution under the ACO-like and, if necessary, PCP-like and Primary Service Area-Plus (PSAP).
+Beneficiaries not attributed under MDPCP-actual are then assessed for attribution under the ACO-like and, if necessary, PCP-like, and Geographic attribution based on the beneficiary's zip code of residence compared to each hospital's Primary Service Area-Plus (PSAP).

 ACO-like beneficiary attribution.
 Staff recommends no change to the Accountable Care Organization (ACO)-like beneficiary attribution.
-Under ACO-like, beneficiaries are attributed based on primary care use of clinicians in hospital-based Accountable Care Organization (ACO).
-Assignment is based on elements of ACO attribution logic, which assigns beneficiaries to ACOs according to their PCP use, then use of certain specialists if a traditional PCP cannot be identified.
+Under ACO-like, beneficiaries are attributed based on primary care use of clinicians in a hospital-based ACO.
+Assignment is based on elements of CMS's ACO attribution logic, which assigns beneficiaries to ACOs according to their PCP use, then use of certain specialists if a traditional PCP cannot be identified.